malus-brandywine/malus-brandywine/drafts/Channels.draft.md

 Channel identifier values are local to and unique inside a PD context, so

-(1) an identifier takes a unused value from [0, 63] for the next channel the PD connects to - the system supports a maximum of 64 channels per PD,
+(1) an identifier takes a unused value from [0, 63] for the next channel the PD connects to - the system supports a maximum of 64 channels per PD.
+Note: Interrupts (described later) also use channels and take values from the same pool.

 (2) there is no way for a PD to directly refer to another PD in the system, PDs can only refer to other PDs indirectly if there is a channel between them.